 - Autograph Book– Getting an autograph book before you arrive at Disney World is going to save you a lot of money and you can also have a bit more variety

 - Blanket For Parade – If you’ve ever been waiting for a Disney parade without a blanket you’ll quickly find yourself vowing to never forget one again… until you forget the next time.
-This travel blanket has been a life saver and is very versitile as it can even work as an emergency poncho if it starts raninig suddenly while in the parks.
+This travel blanket has been a life saver and is very versatile as it can even work as an emergency poncho if it starts raining suddenly while in the parks.

 - Around The Neck Personal Fan – I should note Jared isn’t as big of a fan of these as I am, but with that said I LOVE THIS THING!
 If you’re at Disney and it’s hot & humid this thing really helps to take the edge off as just about any airflow is going to feel amazing.
 You couple this with a Chilly Pad towel around your neck and it’s the closest thing your going to get to a personal A/C unit in the parks.